-Ice Cubes in My Wine
+Ice Cubes in My Wine?

-It's OK to put ice cubes in your wine.
+When it’s just toooo hot in Texas.
+It’s OK to put ice cubes in your wine.

 If you know anything about me, you know that I am an unconventional wine snob.
 Wine is to be enjoyed, however you like it.
 And when the heat index reaches 120 I enjoy a refreshing white like Lost Oak’s Orange Muscat with a splash of La Croix over ice.
 Yes, this dry red wine drinker said it, “over ice!”